plq/neurons/README.md

-neurons
+Neurons
 =======

-Neurons is(!) the opiniated web framework based on Spyne.
+Neurons is an opiniated web framework built on Spyne, Twisted and SqlAlchemy.